 Livestrong at the YMCA – LIVESTRONG at the YMCA is a program for adult cancer survivors, including senior citizens.
 They participate in a YMCA health and fitness program in a small group setting and donations go toward keeping the program available to any qualified survivor, regardless of their ability to pay.

 Food Bank of Central & Eastern North Carolina – This organization aims to reach their goal of providing 2.5 million meals to North Carolinians in need before December 31st.
 A gift of $85, for example, provides groceries to an elderly couple for over four months.
 A big bonus is the Food Bank will match donations of up to $56,000 through December 31st.
 You can donate on behalf of yourself or in a loved one and/or friend’s name as a gift.

 Know of additional volunteer and/or donation opportunities for the elderly?
-Contact Aware Senior Care, trusted providers of home care assistance in Raleigh and the surrounding area, to learn about helping seniors during the holidays.
+Contact Aware Senior Care, trusted providers of home care assistance in Raleigh and the surrounding areas, to learn about helping seniors during the holidays.